CarinaLR/breweryList/README.md

 `Google maps` map indicating the brewery’s location using latitude and longitude.
 Requirements: `Google Maps API key` and `google-map-react` package.

+## Enviroment

+- `git clone` with this repo url to get the code in local machine
+- `npm install` activates the environment and install all dependencies used
+- `cd client` to switch to the correct module and start using the app

+## Available Scripts

+### `npm start`

+to view it in the browser.

 # Getting Started with Create React App

 - `npx create-react-app my app` no need to install or configure webpack or Babel, npx is pre-bundled with npm.